RibbonCommunications/webrtc-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 ### Push Service Subscription

-When device is registered to the APNS, `PKPushRegistryDelegate` and `UNUserNotificationCenterDelegate` will inform through delegate methods and gives push tokens which later will be used by SPiDR/Kandy Link server in order to send notifications.
-This token should be sent to SPiDR/Kandy Link server, later on when Mobile SDK subscribes to services, user will also subscribe to push channels of the services.
+When device is registered to the APNS, `PKPushRegistryDelegate` and `UNUserNotificationCenterDelegate` will inform through delegate methods and gives push tokens which later will be used by Ribbon WebRTC Gateway server in order to send notifications.
+This token should be sent to Ribbon WebRTC Gateway server, later on when Mobile SDK subscribes to services, user will also subscribe to push channels of the services.
 Please note that, VoIP token and Standard token can not be used interchangeably.

 To be able to receive push notifications, applications must subscribe to push channels by using the  `subscribeToPushNotifications`  API of the  `SMPushService`.
 Fail and success calls will be transmitted through the completion block.
 If the registration is successful, a  `subscriptionID`  will be returned which can be used to update or remove the push subscription.